Glanbia sees drop in underlying earnings on foot of falling protein sales

 “The strong performance” was driven by its nutritionals business and aided by its recent high-profile acquisition of weight-loss brand Slimfast.

-However, the company also reported a 7.8 per cent decline in underlying earnings, which totalled €276.8 million last year, on foot of a decline in earnings across its Glanbia performance nutrition (GPN) unit.
+However, the company also reported a 7.8 per cent decline in underlying earnings, which totalled €276.8 million last year, on foot of a decline in earnings across the Glanbia Performance Nutrition (GPN) unit, which supplies protein products for gym-goers and dieters.

 Glanbia said the unit had “encountered challenges in international markets throughout 2019 as well as lower sales in the North American specialty and club channels resulting in lower volumes and negative operating leverage.”